Opportunities that will work with your goals and interests to help you on your path to success.

 Some opportunities allow Docents to work directly with Educators, Keepers, and other team members, while others are more independent.
 Basically, there’s something for everyone!

 A general training class is required (currently available virtually and in-person), as well as more specific training for many of the different activities.

-Apply online for our Docent Program here: Tanganyika Docent Application
+Apply online for our Docent Program here, through our Career Openings Page

 The Counselor in Training Program (CIT) is a summer volunteer program for teens ages 14 to 18.